 3. Greg Giraldo

-Greg was recognized as an intellectual prodigy at an early young age.
-He grew up to earn a bachelor’s degree in English from in 1987.
-After graduating from Columbia he was admitted to Harvard University 87 Law School after achieving a near-perfect score on his Law School Admission Test.
+Greg was recognized as an intellectual prodigy at a young age.
+He grew up to earn a bachelor’s degree in English from Columbia University in 1987.
+After graduating from Columbia he was admitted to Harvard University Law School after achieving a near-perfect score on his Law School Admission Test.
 Greg received a degree from Harvard Law in 1990 and worked as a lawyer for eight short months before realizing he didn’t enjoy being a lawyer at all.
 When asked by family and friends why he left the law practice, Greg said “I always wanted to do something creative.
 I’ve always had real trouble knowing what my actual desires and goals are.
 I’ve just been dragged along by fate.
 I can’t even tell you why I thought to go to law school.”

 Greg began something creative by starting to do stand up comedy in 1992, inspired not by the great comedians but by the bad ones.
 After watching bad comedians perform in New York he would think to himself “I could do better than that”, and he did.
 Giraldo became a regular at the famous Comedy Cellar in New York, got two Comedy Central specials, and appeared on numerous roasts for Comedy Central.
 His comedy was definitely influenced by his education.
 Giraldo’s style consisted of bringing a lot of surreal and intelligent observations to the stage.
 Comedian Jeff Ross described Greg’s brain as “a machine that’s always producing good ideas.”
-His presence in the comedy world even validated the idea of being a comedian to other comedians according to Jeff Ross who said “if this Harvard lawyer wants to be one of us maybe we’re doing something right!”
+His presence in the comedy world even validated the idea of being a comedian to other comedians according to Jeff Ross who said, “if this Harvard lawyer wants to be one of us maybe we’re doing something right!”

 2. Lisa Lampanelli

 Lampanelli got her first big break performing at the roast of Chevy Chase at the New York Friars Club.
-She went on appear in roasts for Denis Leary, Pamela Anderson, Jeff Foxworthy, Flavor Flav, William Shatner, David Hasselhoff, and Donald Trump.
+She went on to appear in roasts for Denis Leary, Pamela Anderson, Jeff Foxworthy, Flavor Flav, William Shatner, David Hasselhoff, and Donald Trump.
 She released her first comedy special on DVD entitled Take It Like A Man in 2006.
 Lisa’s jokes have stirred up a lot of controversy during her career.
 Lisa addressed the controversy on a radio show once saying “I can get away with it because I’m a nice person, I have a warm personality, and my intention is good behind it.
 The thing is, people sense when you have the least bit of anger or hate towards a group.
 That’s why you never make fun of people you don’t like.”

 1. Lewis Black

-Lewis Black is the master of the angry comedic rant, however, his heart wasn’t always filled with rage.
+Lewis Black is the master of the angry comedic rant.
+However, his heart wasn’t always filled with rage.
 It used to be filled with a love for drama and plays.
-Lewis Black went to the University of North Carolina 73 to study play-writing.
-After graduating in 1970, he went on to study at Yale University 83 and received a master’s degree in Drama in 1977.
+Lewis Black went to the University of North Carolina to study play-writing.
+After graduating in 1970, he went on to study at Yale University and received a master’s degree in Drama in 1977.
 He began his career working as a playwright and an associate artistic director of Steve Olsen’s West Bank Cafe Downstairs Theatre Bar in Hell’s Kitchen in New York City.
 His first stand up performances were done at the theater to warm up crowds before plays.

 By the mid-1980s Lewis Black was a comedian on the rise and got his own Comedy Central half hour in 1988.
 Black became known for his unique style of angry, mostly political comedy.
 On stage he played a character who has been pushed to the limits of his sanity by the absurdities of life.
 Black described his comedy as “being on the Titanic every single day and being the only person who knows what is going to happen.”
 Audiences loved him, and he blew up in the 2000’s releasing another Comedy Central special, recording 2 HBO specials, and winning a Grammy for Best Comedy Album in 2007.